I may not know what I want to do yet with my life, but I know my life has meaning and purpose.

 When someone I care about is upset, I am comfortable listening and really being present to them.

-When I am feeling emotionally overwhelmed, I turn to God and prayer to re-center myself.
+When I am emotionally upset, I can turn to my spirituality and spiritual practices to help re-center myself.

 Healthy Relationships Assessment

 I am satisfied with the amount of time I spend with the important people in my life.

 My spirituality, beliefs, and core values serve as an important guide for me and my relationships.